AlcoholRehabHelp Logo

 Is Omeprazole Addictive?

-Suddenly stopping the medication might cause a rebound increase in stomach acid.
 This increase can result in a return of prior symptoms or the emergence of symptoms associated with an overproduction of stomach acid, including:

 • Stomach ulcers